GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

 #### RMSPE_T  (root-mean-square percentage error with a threshold) {: #rmspe}

+RMSPE_T (root-mean-square percentage error with a threshold) is another measure for noise.

 ##### How to interpret RMSPE_T

 Lower RMSPE_T values mean better signal-to-noise ratios.
-RMSPE_T (root-mean-square percentage error with a threshold) is another measure for noise.

 RMSPE_T is typically higher than the average percentage error.
 For example, if a noise ratio that's acceptable for your use case is 20%, and RMSPE_T is 20%, you can be confident that noise levels fall into your acceptable range.

 {% Aside %}
 What does it mean if RMSPE_T is above 100%?
 The interpretation of  RMSPE_T over 100% is similar to that of an APE over 100% LINK.

-If you're familiar with RMSPE (Root Mean Square Error) RMSPE_T is a variation of RMSPE, a common error metric data scientists will be familiar with.
+RMSPE (Root Mean Square Error) is a common metricused by data scientists.
+RMSPE_T is a variation of RMSPE.
 RMSPE_T differs from RMSPE in two ways:

 1. It uses a percentage error similar to noise-to-signal rate, like noise/true-value.
 2. It assumes the existence of minimal signal: the percentage looks like noise/max(true, T).